ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

-To find 0 or the greatest positive difference between a number in an array and a number that appears earlier in the array, which can be analogized to buying and selling stock, initialize a `low` 'price' to the first number in the array, and the `best` difference to 0.
+To find 0 or the greatest positive difference between a number in an array and a number that appears earlier in the array, which can be analogized to buying and selling stock, initialize a `low` "price" to the first number in the array, and the `best` difference to 0.
 Then loop through the array.
 At every step, replace `best` if appropriate with the `price` at the current index minus `low`, then update `low` if the current `price` is lower.

 {{< code language="javascript" title="[Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof prices === "object" (array of numbers)